zakariyasattar/Crypto-Trading/README.md

 Uses WebSocket connections to fetch live Level II order book data from CoinAPI (BTC/USD specifically).
 It parses JSON payloads and updates the internal book with millisecond latency.

 **Order Book**
-Built around two multimaps (bids and asks) and kept thread-safe through an internal lock-free queue (see below).
+Built around two std::map(s) (bids and asks) and kept thread-safe through an internal lock-free queue (see below).
 Every price level and order size is preserved, so we can do proper book analysis.

 **Lock-Free Queue**
 This is the backbone of the pipeline.
 New orders are pushed to the queue by the WebSocket thread and popped off by the main processing thread.
 It uses atomic pointers and hazard pointers to avoid data races and safely reclaim memory without needing locks or mutexes.